I often heard Tasmania being described as the love child of Australia and New Zealand.

 Photograph the rocks

-great value if you are travelling with a family or group of friends.
+great value if you are traveling with a family or group of friends.

-Imagine waking up amongst the tree tops to the sound of chirping birds and the sea waves.
-It sells quickly so make sure to book quick.
+Imagine waking up amongst the treetops to the sound of chirping birds and the sea waves.
+It sells quickly so make sure to book quickly.

-If you are travelling during December/January make sure to stop at the Bridestowe Lavender Farm first.
-It’s 120 kilometres from St Helens in the Bay of Fires.
+If you are traveling during December/January make sure to stop at the Bridestowe Lavender Farm first.
+It’s 120 kilometers from St Helens in the Bay of Fires.
 The entry fee is just 10 dollars and you can admire the purple fields, which seem to have no end.
 Make sure to try their lavender ice cream or tea as well!